Acidified Foods Manufacturing School

 The Acidified Foods Manufacturing School provides instruction in food handling techniques; food protection principles; personal hygiene; plant sanitation; pH controls; critical factors in acidification, and more.

 This school is intended for and directed at the level of operating supervisors of acidified foods processing and packaging systems in acidified food establishments.
 The course includes instruction on acidified foods.
-It will qualify commercial operators of plants producing acidified foods (fresh packed pickles, acidified peppers, pickled eggs, salsa, etc.) to meet the requirements of the umbrella GMP and the specific GMP for acidified foods (21 CFR Part 114).
+It will qualify commercial operators of plants producing acidified foods (fresh packed pickles, acidified peppers, pickled eggs, salsa, etc.) to meet the requirements of the umbrella GMP and the specific GMP for acidified foods (21 CFR Part 114 & 21 CFR 108).

 By definition, an “operating supervisor” is a person who is in the plant at the time product is processed and packaged.
 The operating supervisor is responsible for the use of adequate pH and time and temperature processes for rendering the product safe and for proper record keeping and control programs which will detect deviations from safe operating procedures.
 The operating supervisor may be the same person who conducts the processes and controls.
 However, each operation during each hour of plant operation must be under the supervision of a person who has been certified as having satisfactorily completed an approved course of instruction.
 In determining the number of persons to be certified, company management must consider the number of operating shifts per day, vacations, sick leave replacements, and other situations such as promotions and transfer of certified supervisor personnel.

-**SEGMENT 2 MUST BE TAKEN AFTER COMPLETION OF SEGMENT 1 **
+**SUPPLEMENTAL COURSE TO BE TAKEN AFTER COMPLETION OF ONLINE COURSE **